oercamp/oercamp-pretalx/README.md

 #### Tips & Troubleshooting

 * Exception log: ``(.docker/volumes)/data/logs/pretalx.log``
-* Dependencies are not installed locally or on a volume.
+* (Python) Dependencies are not installed locally or on a volume.
 This means, if you change dependencies, then you should rebuild the docker image with ``docker compose build --no-cache [--progress=plain]``